Git-Good-Milo/Week-5-Advanced-bash/README.md

 #### Piping
 We sent STDOUT and STDERR into files, but what we want is to be able to send outputs into other programs.
 This is very powerful :fire: and is called Piping :taco: Piping joins programs together

+#### Process management
+Running the instance of program is called a process